Introduction to Structural Bioinformatics

 - Language: English

-Introduction to Structural Bioinformatics offers a complete overview to the fundamental concepts and methodologies of structural bioinformatics and computational structural biolog… Read more
+Introduction to Structural Bioinformatics offers a complete overview on the fundamental concepts and methodologies of structural bioinformatics and computational structural biolog… Read more

-- Discusses cutting-edge AI and deep-learning techniques, including AlphaFold and D-I-TASSER, and their impact on structural bioinformatics
+- Discusses cutting-edge AI and deep-learning techniques, including AlphaFold and D-I-TASSER, along with their impact on structural bioinformatics

 - Explores protein and RNA structure prediction